sagemath/trac_to_gh/Issue 7488.md

 # Issue 7488: plot3d? doesn't document some important options, which causes confusion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7488

 Original creator: was